Shiitake

 Botanical Name: Lentinus edodes

 Shiitake mushrooms, spelled with two “i’s,” have a long history in the kitchen and as a medicinal herb.
-They have a rich, savory taste and are popularly included in many culinary recipes.
-The compounds in shiitake help to fight cancer, boost the immune system, and support overall health.
+They have a rich, savory taste and are included in many culinary recipes.
+The compounds in shiitake help fight cancer, boost the immune system, and support overall health.
 Full of nutritional value, the mushrooms are an excellent addition to your daily diet.

 Western